 The proposed port is located in a rural area with the nearest residential or commercial development approximately 3 km (2 mi) away of the proposed facilities.
-The only human noise receptors in the vicinity of the project area are employees of the the JAMALCO port facility.
-The proposed conveyor traverses through the Salt River community in a region with the fewest housing solutions, less than 20 houses within 200 m in all directions.
-The closest residence being just over 50 m away from the proposed centerline of the conveyor.
-Current noise sources in and adjacent to the project area are primarily associated with vehicle traffic along the Salt River - Tarentum main road, train traffic to and from JAMALCO Port, as well as firearm practice at the Gun, Rod & Tiller Club periodically.
+The only human noise receptors in the vicinity of the project area are employees of the JAMALCO port facility.
+The proposed conveyor connecting the proposed plant and port will be orientated in an east-west direction south of the communities of Salt River and Brazilletto Settlement.
+Current noise sources in the general project area is primarily associated with vehicle traffic along the Salt River - Tarentum main road, train traffic to and from JAMALCO Port, as well as firearm practice at the Gun, Rod & Tiller Club periodically.
 At the present time, sound transmission is limited due to ground absorption, as well as shielding by interposing topography and vegetation.
-Ambient noise levels in the vicinity of the site are estimated to be near 50 dBA, mostly from traffic sources and from natural events including wind and animal sounds.
+An ambient noise in the general area is estimated to be near 50 dBA, mostly from traffic sources and from natural events including wind and animal sounds.